Kaaz/DiscordBot/readme.md

 information about the playlists

-Accessible though: playlist, pl
+Accessible through: playlist, pl

 Usable in public channels

 #### Usage